tigera/docs/calico-enterprise/visibility/get-started-cem.mdx

 - {{site.prodname}} global network policy
 - Kubernetes policy

 {{site.prodname}} uses **tiers** (also called, hierarchical tiers) to provide guardrails for managing network policy across teams.
-Policy tiers allow users with more authority (for example, Dev/ops user) to enforce network policies that take precedence over teams (for example, service owners and developers).
+Policy tiers allow users with more authority (for example, Dev/ops users) to enforce network policies that take precedence over teams (for example, service owners and developers).

 **Policies Board** is the default view for managing tiered policies.